Tankske/courseraGettingAndCleaning/Codebook.md

 ##Overview of work performed

-The sequence of the steps have been altered a little bit as this made it easier to prep the tidy dataset.
 The following steps have been performed to create the tidy dataset:
-1. Merge the training and the test sets to create one data set.
+- Merge the training and the test sets to create one data set.
-2. Extract only the measurements on the mean and standard deviation for each measurement.
+- Extract only the measurements on the mean and standard deviation for each measurement.
-3. Use descriptive activity names to name the activities in the data set
+- Use descriptive activity names to name the activities in the data set
-4. Appropriately label the data set with descriptive variable names.
+- Appropriately label the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The work has not been performed in the sequence mentioned above.
+Refer to the following section to see a detailed description of the work performed.

 ---

 ##Detailed work performed

+In what follows the work performed is described in detail.
+Refer to 'Run_analysis.R' for the script.

 ###1.
 Merge the training and the test sets to create one data set.
 Prepare the trainDataSet by uploading: